 CHRIST CHURCH, NAILSEA

-At Christ Church we are well into our second year of praying for the roads in our parish in a systematic way.
-About five roads are selected each month for the whole church to pray for, at services and meetings where appropriate, and in our private prayers.
+At Christ Church we are now in the third 2-year cycle where we pray for the roads in our parish in a systematic way.
+Approximately five roads are selected each month for the whole church to pray for, at services and meetings where appropriate, and in our private prayers.
 A card is put through each door in those roads telling people that we shall be praying for their road.
 They are invited to tell us if there is anything or anyone they would particularly like us to pray about.
 Contact details are given so that they can write, phone or email.